 Carob contains many health benefits, which depending on how the plant is prepared, can be used as a natural remedy for human health issues.
-The pod consists of three different parts; the outer husk, the nutritive endosperm and the inner seed (or germ).
+The pod consists of three different parts; the outer husk, the nutritive endosperm and the inner seed.

 Carobs are high in protein, contain essential vitamins and are a healthy alternative to most snack foods.
 Carobs are beneficial as they:

 According to investigated research, Carob can aid in the treatment of many health issues, such as: